Written on Jul 10, 2019 10:09:37 AM

 2.)
 Road Rash

-Road rash is any injury sustained from a rider that endured the situation of sliding across the pavement after a motorcycle accident.
-A rider can fly over the handlebars due to the impact, and the concrete rubs on any exposed skin as the body skids across the pavement.
-Sometimes if the clothing is thin enough, the pavement can scrape away through the layers of clothes, reaching to the skin underneath.
+Road rash is an injury sustained when a rider slides sideways across the pavement following a wipeout or flies over the handlebars following an impact.
+Concrete rubs against any exposed skin as the body skids across the pavement at a high speed.
+If the clothing is thin enough, the pavement scrapes away through the layers of clothes, reaching to the skin underneath.
 This injury is not just a cut, scrape, or a simple bruise; it can also lead to more permanent damage such as skin irritations, infections, and even surface nerve damage.
-In incidents where road rash becomes a prevalent injury, get it professionally cleaned and treated by medical professionals.
-You may also need antibiotics to avoid infection.
+In incidents where road rash becomes a prevalent injury, get it professionally cleaned and treated by medical professionals to avoid infection.

 3.)
 Muscle Damage

-Muscle damage, anywhere in your body, may become permanent after a motorcycle accident.
-Prevention is thus all about protection, and you will need to take the necessary measures to protect any and all muscles.
-If muscles are not properly protected, the end result could be paralysis, forever inhibiting your daily routine.
-The first step to protecting yourself beyond safe and defensive driving, is to wear the protective gear described in the last section.
-Further actions include seeking medical attention soon after the accident for a further specific analysis.
+Muscle damage, anywhere in your body, can occur with any motorcycle accident.
+Prevention is thus all about protection, so the first step to protecting yourself beyond safe and defensive driving is to wear the protective gear described in the last section.
+Further actions include wearing knee and elbow pads (these can usually be worn comfortably under clothing) and seeking medical attention soon after the accident for further specific analysis.

 An often forgotten muscle, the eardrum, should be protected as well.
-Wearing a helmet protects your head, but increases the amount of sound the rider is exposed to.
-Wearing earplugs can protect you from bursting an ear drum or becoming deaf.
-Be sure to wear ear plugs designed for your ear, as you still want to hear some sound to safely interact with your driving environment.
+Wearing a helmet protects your head, but increases the amount of sound the rider is exposed to due to high winds.
+Wearing earplugs can protect you from bursting an eardrum or losing your hearing over time.
+Be sure to wear earplugs designed for your ear, as you still want to hear some sound to safely interact with your driving environment.
+The Bad Ass Helmet Store reviews some of the popular brands in their blog.

 4.)
 Biker’s Arm